MicrosoftDocs/dynamics365smb-docs/financials/FullExperience/Production/production-how-to-set-up-machine-centers.md

 ---
-    title: How to: Set Up Machine Centers | Microsoft Docs
+    title: How to Set Up Machine Centers | Microsoft Docs
     description: The machine centers are used as the lowest capacity level.
 No further subdivision is possible.
 You must therefore use machine centers for either single machines or a number of identical machines that do not need to be distinguished any further.
     services: project-madeira
     documentationcenter: ''